Massage therapists assess and treat the soft tissue of the body for therapeutic purposes.

 - assess and treat specific injuries and other soft tissue dysfunction, and provide rehabilitation advice

 - administer treatments to promote relaxation, improve blood circulation and relieve muscle tension

 - use a range of techniques to enhance sports performance and prevent injury

-- provide advice on stretching exercises and relaxation techniques.
+- provide advice about stretching exercises and relaxation techniques.

 Massage Therapists may specialise in one or more of the following techniques: